 This review is confined to the municipalities of the seven regional districts on Vancouver Island.
 The number and complexity of open burning regulations for all of the electoral areas is beyond the scope of this report.
 As municipal bylaws were reviewed and interviews conducted, a number of interesting and useful categories emerged.
 They are presented in the following table under the categories:

 Municipalities

 • 33 municipalities were included in this study.

 Bylaw

-• The designated name and bylaw number with the year it was adopted or amended.
-AQ indicates a bylaw that is primarily dedicated to air quality concerns.
+The designated name and bylaw number with the year it was adopted or amended.

 New